National Cryptologic Museum Tour Information

-In conjunction with the Math Education Partnership Program (MEPP), talks on a wide variety of math related topics can be presented.
-A full list of talks can be found in the MEPP Catalog.
+In conjunction with K-12 programs, talks on a wide variety of math related topics can be presented.
+A full list of talks can be found in the K-12 Speakers Bureau Catalog.
 Please select two or three choices so that we can best try to meet your request.

 Several talks on cryptologic history are also available from the museum Educational Coordinator.

 - Solving the Enigma - history of the German cipher machine, Enigma, and how it was solved by the Allies (high school and adult)

 - Signaling the Civil War - cryptology and communications in the American Civil War (middle school through adult)

 - Revolutionary Secrets - cryptologic techniques and their role in the American Revolution (separate talks for elementary students through adults)

 - Secrets: Making and Breaking - introduction to cryptologic techniques with examples from the 18th - 20th centuries (middle and high school)

 - Secrets Revealed - interactive introduction to cryptanalysis (middle and high school)